 The development of English Constitution from the Magna Carta through revolution, supremacy of Parliament, reform acts, entry into European Union, and devolution.
+[Cross-listed with PO-241.]
+Every 2-3 years.
+3 Credits

 HI-242 History of Early Modern Europe